calenwalshe/calenwalshe.github.io/content/project/foveal_neglect/index.md

 ---
-title: Lawful allocation of visual attention in the visual cortex.
+title: Efficient and lawful allocation of attention in the visual cortex.
 summary:
 tags:
 - attention